Automated Insulin Delivery, Explained.

 calculator icon

 Like all AID systems, Omnipod 5 still needs you to bolus for meals (additional insulin given for a meal).
 The SmartBolus Calculator can suggest a bolus amount of insulin based on your individual settings, entered values, and sensor glucose value and trend.
-Your healthcare provider may have given you instructions on how much to enter into the SmartBolus Calculator.
-Or may have instructed you to use custom food entries, like small, medium or large, rather than carb counting.
-The SmartBolus Calculator allows you to choose what works for you in terms of meal bolusing methods.
+Your healthcare provider may have given you instructions on how much to enter into the SmartBolus Calculator or perhaps instructed you to use the Custom Foods feature, which lets you save your favorite foods and meals with their carb amounts.

 Tangle_Proof_Tubeless_System_Icon_Mango_RGB